DRF Celebrates Seven Years Of Resilient Voices In The Media - UrduPoint

 The conference had an exciting line-up of three panels to delve into DRF's engagement with the journalist community in Pakistan and showcased an art exhibition of hand-drawn illustrations from DRF's magazine, Digital 50.50.

-Talking to APP scribe Programme Manager Research at the DRF Zainab Durrani said that today's topic of the event is directly related to our day-to-day works and projects which we are doing for and along with the journalists.
+Talking to the APP scribe, Programme Manager Research at the DRF Zainab Durrani said, "Today's topic of the event is directly related to our day-to-day works and projects which we are doing for and along with the journalists.

 The contributor Umaima Khalida was part of the first panel of discussion while other amazing journalists Fouzia Yazdani and Unsia Benazir Shah moderated the second panel of discussion.

-Zainab Durrani while moderating the last panel highlighted the challenges faced by journalists in online spaces and told about its remedies added that there is also an online helpline 'Kawish' to resolve their issues and complaints.
+Zainab Durrani while moderating the last panel highlighted the challenges faced by journalists in online spaces and talked about its remedies.

+"There is also an online helpline to resolve their issues and complaints," she added.

 At last, the Executive Director (ED) Nighat Dad also joined the event online and thanked the participants for attending the conference.